bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 * **Most industrial labs no longer work on general-purpose technology.** The trend, as embodied by the 'founding memo' Nathan Myhrvold wrote about  Microsoft Research.[^fn46] In it, he explicitly focused Microsoft Research on advanced product development and not cutting edge research.
 This trend is also seen at the-organization-formerly-known-as-Google X where they pride themselves on killing ideas quickly and then focusing on a specific product.
 The trend towards product development pushes corporate R&D more towards the same niche filled by startups.
 * **Industrial labs no longer enable smooth transitions from crazy proofs-of-concept to manufactured products**.
 Either the labs are so incredibly separate from the main organization that they have no advantage over a startup or are so tightly integrated that anything new is quashed.
 In the first case, there is no systematic way for projects to move from the lab to the main organization.
 Instead, they are forced to go through the same process of 'finding a champion' and fighting a bespoke uphill that any product going to market faces.
 These barriers create the same valley of death that the academic project spinning out into a startup path faces.
 In the second case, labs are so joined at the hip to the main org that they can't work on anything besides incremental improvements. [^fn47]
 * Echoing the previous point, **industrial labs often no longer work on potentially game-changing technologies with tight feedback loops**.
 They're either doing "show-off" work that leads to nifty demos and papers or grungy incremental work.
 To posit a reason why: technology improvement is no longer an existential imperative for most corporations.
 Today it's much easier for corporations to acquire new technology through M&A because of relaxed antitrust and a vibrant startup ecosystem.
 Modern corporations also face very different pressures from AT&T in the mid 20th century.
 AT&T benefitted significantly from creating better technology both because it was the key blocker to their expansion and the anti-trust hammer was always waiting to drop if it didn't appear to be benefitting the public.[^fn48]
 * **Industrial labs no longer provide a first-class alternative to academia**.
-With the exception of the big AI labs and maybe IBM research on superconductors, there are few areas where working at a industrial lab is as academically prestigious as being a professor.
+With the exception of the big AI labs and maybe IBM research on superconductors, there are few areas where working at an industrial lab is as academically prestigious as being a professor.
 Like the shift away from game changing technologies, I attribute the declining prestige to the fact that cutting-edge science and technology are no longer an existential concern for companies.
 The absence of an existential threat gives them little reason to hire and keep the best and most ambitious researchers, creating a downward spiral where there are no A players and the labs become susceptible to the fact that A players hire A players and B players hire C players. [^fn49]Additionally, the incentive shift to focus more on product development has created a cultural shift away from participating in the scientific enterprise. [^fn50]
 * **Industrial Labs no longer enable continuous work on 5+ year timescales**.
 There is a lot of literature on corporate short-termism that I won't dig into.
 In short, most companies that have the resources to do research on a 5+ year timeline are disincentivized from speculative 5-10 year projects through a combination of focusing on quarterly earnings, competition and shareholders pushing companies to stick to their knitting, and the availability of M&A opportunities.
 Companies fail to support long-term research not just in the obvious sense that the projects get cancelled or never started in the first place.
 The more insidious and common failure is that there's no level of planning for how promising projects eventually become part of the core company so even if they're not cancelled they putter along forever.
 * In most cases, **industrial labs no longer probe deeply into natural phenomena and try to exploit them**.
 Industrial Labs just don't do as much *science.* This isn't to say that industrial labs ever pursued scientific discovery for its own sake, but in the past they perceived a direct line between scientific discoveries and the health of the company.
 I suspect that this perception is accurate in most cases!
 The move away from Pasteur's quadrant could simply be because we've exhausted exploitable phenomena and everything left is either too big, too small, or too obscure to make a difference at human time-and-size scales.
 Alternately, the move could be chalked up to a change in the nature of the companies and their products to be more specialized and less dependent on exploiting new phenomena.